-2nd offense suspension for a minimum of six (6) months to one (1)
+2nd offense - suspension for a minimum of six (6) months to one (1)

 c.
-Copying or providing the means or accessing means to copy homework, projects, laboratory experiments, term papers, etc.; possession and/ or use of an examination; allowing another person to take an examination in cheat devices during one's name, and/or impersonating another student or allowing someone to impersonate oneself in an academic activity; and manipulating a corrected exam paper;
+Copying or providing the means or accessing means to copy exam answers, homework, projects, laboratory experiments, term papers, etc.; possession and/ or use of cheat devices during an examination; allowing another person to take an examination in one's name, and/or impersonating another student or allowing someone to impersonate oneself in an academic activity; and manipulating a corrected exam paper;

-1st offense grade of five (5.00) for the subject and one (1) month community service one (1) month suspension d.
+1st offense - grade of five (5.00) for the subject and one (1) month community service one (1) month suspension d.
 Forging, falsifying public documents, misrepresentation of facts.
 Erasing, substituting or altering by any means of the figures, letters, words or signatures, making untruthful statements in a narration of facts; alteration in a genuine document which changes its meaning; using fictitious names and concealing other personal circumstances; and offering/giving evidence of false witness or testimony;

-2nd offense grade of five (5.00) for the subject and suspension for a
+2nd offense - grade of five (5.00) for the subject and suspension for a e.
+Forging the signature of parents or guardian in school requirements or documents: